syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ## Active color

-Represents the color applied to the active track, thumb, overlay, and inactive divisors.
+It represents the color applied to the active track, thumb, overlay, and inactive divisors.
 The `active` side of the range slider is between the left and right thumbs.

 {% tabs %}
 {% highlight Dart %}